 Mac OS X 10.9 “Mavericks” introduced a new web browser plug-in called “Default Browser Helper”.
-As usual, Apple have not been forthcoming with details about the purpose of its not-very-shiny new plug-in.
+As usual, Apple hasn’t been forthcoming with details about the purpose of its not-very-shiny new plug-in.
 The only information offered by the plug-in itself is “Provides information about the default web browser”.
-It is not clear who the information is provided to (websites already know it) nor what it is for.
+It isn’t clear who the information is provided to (websites already know it) nor what it’s for.

 Update (): The Default Browser plugin has been removed from macOS 10.12 “Sierra” and later.
 It would seem that Apple finally realized that it wasn’t all that useful.

 The plug-in is very simple.
 It only contains one test called

 isSafariDefaultBrowser, and when it sees any other web browser it will open the below dialog.
 Apple is thus able to prompt the users of other web browsers to set Safari as their default browser.